MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 One of the challenges with non-persistent VDI is that when a user logs off, nearly all the operating system activity is discarded.
-The user’s profile and or state may be saved, but the virtual machine itself discards nearly all changes that were made since the last boot.
+The user’s profile and or state might be saved, but the virtual machine itself discards nearly all changes that were made since the last boot.
 Therefore, optimizations intended for a Windows computer that saves state from one session to the next are not applicable.

 Depending on the architecture of VDI VM, things like PreFetch and SuperFetch are not going to help from one session to the next, as all the optimizations are discarded on VM restart.
-Indexing may be a partial waste of resources, as would be any disk optimizations such as a traditional defragmentation.
+Indexing might be a partial waste of resources, as would be any disk optimizations such as a traditional defragmentation.

 ### To Sysprep or not Sysprep